AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ---
-title: Activating your Magento BI Account for On-Premise Subscriptions
+title: Activating your MBI Account for On-Premise Subscriptions
 ---

-To activate Magento BI for on-premise subscriptions, first create a Magento BI account, then connect MBI to your Magento database.
-For information about activation in Cloud Starter projects, see [Activating your Magento BI Account for Cloud Starter Subscriptions](../getting-started/cloud-activation.md).
+To activate MBI for on-premise subscriptions, first create a MBI account, then connect MBI to your Magento database.
+For information about activation in Cloud Starter projects, see [Activating your MBI Account for Cloud Starter Subscriptions](../getting-started/cloud-activation.md).

-1. Create your Magento BI Account.
+1. Create your MBI Account.

     -  Go to [https://account.magento.com/customer/account/login](https://account.magento.com/customer/account/login)